TRReeve/AkkaSearchEngine/README.md

 - Return the sentences containing the sentences in which search terms appear on page.

 - Connect web front end to the akka service.

+- Handle dead-letter issues in akka actors on shutdown.